BTEC Health and Social Care

 What will I study?

-This Certificate course will occupy 9 hours of your timetable a fortnight over one year.
+This Certificate course will occupy 9 hours of your timetable a fortnight over two years.

 This unit will develop your knowledge and understanding of patterns of human growth and development.
 You will explore the key aspects of growth and development, and the experience of health and wellbeing.
 You will learn about factors that can influence human growth, development and human health.
 Some of these are inherited and some are acquired through environmental, social or financial factors during our lifespan.
 You will learn about a number of theories and models to explain and interpret behaviour through the human lifespan.
 In this unit, you will explore the impact of both predictable and unpredictable life events, and recognise how they impact on individuals.
 You will study the interaction between the physical and psychological factors of the ageing process, and how this affects confidence and self-esteem, which in turn may determine how individuals will view their remaining years.